Icenium/icenium-cli/README.md

 **Additional Software Requirements for Windows Phone On-Device Deployment**

-> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone devices from the command line.
+> In this version of the AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone devices from the command line.

 #### Linux Systems

 **Minimum Software Requirements**

-* Ubuntu 14.04 LTS<br/>The Telerik AppBuilder CLI is tested and verified to run on Ubuntu 14.04 LTS.
-You might be able to run the Telerik AppBuilder CLI on other Linux distributions.
+* Ubuntu 14.04 LTS<br/>The AppBuilder CLI is tested and verified to run on Ubuntu 14.04 LTS.
+You might be able to run the AppBuilder CLI on other Linux distributions.
 * Any of the following Node.js versions:
 	* The latest stable official Node.js [0.12.x](https://nodejs.org/dist/latest-v0.12.x/)
 	* The latest stable official Node.js [4.2.1 or later 4.x](https://nodejs.org/dist/v4.2.1/)<br/>Node.js 4.x with npm 2 is required for development with Screen Builder.